artbrock/holochain_docs/App-Development-API.md

 Returns the hash of the given entry data.

 ### `call <zome-name> <function-name> <arguments>`
-Calls an exposed function from another zome. `<arguments>` is a string or an object/hash depending on the CallingType that was specified in the function's defintion.
+Calls an exposed function from another zome. `<arguments>` is a string or an object/hash depending on the CallingType that was specified in the function's definition.

 ### `debug <value>`
-Outputs <value> to the debug log.
+Outputs `<value>` to the debug log.  `<value>` can be any type, and will get converted to a string.

 ## Functions for Chain Actions (may have DHT side-effects)